About Jimmy Nguyen

 Jimmy also supports creativity through the arts and performance.
 He is a co-founder of the American Readers Theater association (ARTa).
 ARTa advances the unique art form of readers theater — a blend of speech and theater using performance of literature to convey messages.
 For each year since its inception in 2001, Jimmy has served as Tournament Director of ARTa’s national tournament.
 In 2005, ARTa honored him with its first-ever Legacy Award.
 Jimmy has also written and directed a number of award-winning readers theaters.

-Jimmy also provides pro bono legal work for the Ma-Yi Theater Company – the Asian American theater organization in New York.
+For many years, Jimmy also provided pro bono legal work for the Ma-Yi Theater Company – the Asian American theater organization in New York.

-And in some of his most fun experiences, Jimmy has served as a preliminary judge at three Miss Universe pageants – for 2011 (Sao Paulo, Brazil), 2012 (Las Vegas, Nevada), and 2014 (Doral/Miami, Florida).
+And in some of his most fun experiences, Jimmy has served as a preliminary judge at three Miss Universe pageants – for 2011 (Sao Paulo, Brazil), 2012 (Las Vegas, Nevada), and 2014 (Doral/Miami, Florida), and Miss USA 2016.

 Throughout all his endeavors, Jimmy encourages everyone to believe: “Why Fit In?
 Stand Out and WIN.”